Ghostwillower/Autogpt/README.md

 This repository is a minimal working example rather than a production-ready assistant, but it demonstrates how different modules cooperate to perform complex multi-step tasks.

 ## Web interface
 Run the agent with `--webgui` to launch the React interface in your browser.
+The static files live in `react_frontend/` and can be rebuilt with `npm run build` from that directory.
-It communicates with the local Flask bridge server and lets you submit goals or direct plans, inspect recent history and start the enrollment wizard.
+The web UI talks to the local Flask bridge server and lets you submit goals or direct plans, browse recent history and start the enrollment wizard.

 ## Notes
 - Many features rely on optional packages such as Whisper, spaCy and Playwright.